 It does not have jurisdiction over any other crimes committed in that period or outside of that period, except for crimes against the administration of justice where they relate to its proceedings and officials.

 The Specialist Chambers are operational.
 Dr Fidelma Donlon was appointed as Registrar in April 2016, which marked the commencement of work of the Specialist Chambers.

-The entry into force of the Rules of Procedure and Evidence will mark the ability of the Chambers to receive filings and possibility to initiate judicial proceedings.
+The entry into force of the Rules of Procedure and Evidence will mark the ability of the Chambers to receive filings and the possibility to initiate judicial proceedings.